gowtham0898/Netflix-GPT/README.md

 # completed
   - completed fire base with authentoctication
-  -  use tmdb API to fetch movie APIs
+  -  use trakt API API to fetch movie APIs